What is the Rising and Falling Wedge Chart Pattern?

 The ascending wedge pattern is composed of a series of higher highs followed by a series of higher lows.
 The lower highs series can be connected using a resistance line sloping upwards.
 The second element of the rising wedge is a series of higher lows that can be connected using a support line sloping upwards.
 The support line is steeper than the resistance line.

-Another characteristic of the rising wedge is that with each successive new high, there should be a loss in the bullish momentum and subsequently signaling the bullish trend is becoming weaker.
+Another characteristic of the rising wedge is that with each successive new high, there should be a loss in the bullish momentum and subsequently signalling the bullish trend is becoming weaker.

 Moving forward, let’s look at how to enter the trade, place your stop and place the target for the rising wedge pattern.